FluxCapacitor2/astro-portfolio/src/content/blog/speed-up-azure-app-service-builds/index.md

 ```

 ## Learning about App Service's deployment process

+> **Update**: This issue may finally be resolved!
+> A Microsoft developer has responded to a two-and-a-half-year-old(!) issue indicating that they're working on replacing [KuduSync](https://github.com/projectkudu/KuduSync), which hasn't received any public updates in over two years, with `rsync`.
+> This [issue comment](https://github.com/Azure/webapps-deploy/issues/229#issuecomment-2519786885) has more details.

 At the end of the GitHub Actions workflow, a ZIP file containing the app is uploaded to App Service.
 On my App Service instance, a tool called [Kudu](https://github.com/projectkudu/kudu) extracts the ZIP file,